 If you’re visiting for the first time and want to do a lot sightseeing, we reckon the Copenhagen Card will save you a nice chunk of cash.

-Ready to get the card and start saving?
-A good place to get the Copenhagen Card is Get your Guide: just click the link below to get it online.
+So, ready to get the card and start saving?
+A good place to get the Copenhagen Card is Get your Guide: just click below to get it online.

 FAQS